The idea of functions as a service is not new to the industry. We, being IT professionals, have seen lots of transformations in programming paradigms.

 I should be able to deploy lots of apps onto one server.

 This had one side effect.
 Shared resources (Your bug takes down my app).

+On the other hand, the deployment process is really cubersome.
 Essentially, we are moving code from one server to another (From one instance of an app server sitting on one piece of hardware to a completely different instance of

 seemingly the same app server on yet another piece of hardware).